shyampurk/kitchen-tracker/AppBuild.md

         ls

-The path to the JDK becomes "~/java/jdk1.8.0_11" where "jdk1.8.0_11" is the name displayed by the ls command.
+The path to the JDK becomes "~/java/jdk1.8.0_11" where "jdk1.8.0_11" is the name displayed by the 'ls' command.

 Add the path to the JDK by editing .bashrc in your home directory.
-You can use for example nano or gedit for this:
+You can use one of the common editors, for example nano or gedit for this:

         nano ~/.bashrc